 You’ve likely seen the hashtag.
 Besides just plain-old #goals we have things like “#relationshipgoals,” “#fashiongoals,” and of course we can’t forget, “#closetgoals.”
 I’ve been thinking about goal-setting a lot lately, partly because it keeps coming up as a topic in my work with clients (it’s weird how these things seem to come in waves), and partly because I recently set a big goal of my own.

 Some experts suggest you should never set goals, because the minute you do you self-sabotage your way out of achieving them (like New Year’s resolutions).
 So if you just DO all the time without thinking too hard about the future, you’ll be better off.
-But where does that get you?
+But will that always work?
 Being in the moment certainly has advantages, but perhaps it’s more a matter of what word we use to define how we want to go about accomplishing something.

 The end.
-Hmmmmm.
+Hmmm.
 Sounds pretty final to me, and sort of discounts the infinitely valuable journey.
 If “goal” doesn’t work, what word could?
 I’m open to suggestions.

 The magnitude and gravity of goals can shift and change over time, and depending upon needs.
 One month you might have a goal to start drinking more water and leave it at that.
 Next January you might aspire to spend the year gradually purging and preparing your home for sale so that you can downsize - a goal that would require more planning, checking in, reminding (like lots of mini-goals).
 In either scenario, how do you begin without some sort of an end in mind?
 I think where we often go off track is in letting the process get in the way of the product.
 It can be a little intoxicating to walk through some new way of accomplishing something, checking things off of the latest list app, shopping for a shiny new planner.
 If those things help, fine.
 But if they aren’t supportive of you actually working through and making it to that final “whatever,” they’re just more window dressing.